gmc-code/PC-app-development/docs/tkinter_apps/tk_name_age.rst

 Code summary
 -------------------

+| Overall, this code sets up a simple GUI where users can input their name and age, click a button,
+| and see the result displayed in a text widget.

 1. **Importing tkinter:**
     - The first line ``import tkinter as tk`` imports the ``tkinter`` library and assigns it an alias ``tk``. ``tkinter`` is a Python library for creating graphical user interfaces (GUIs).